Highest 2 Lowest: Plot

-King's actions have made him a hero to the public, and several songs by Stackin' Hits are climbing the charts.
-Still, King's lenders for the $17.5 million say he must pay them back in two weeks, or they will begin seizing the collateral he used to secure the loan as it would be considered fraud since the money was agreed to only be used for the buy out.
-Their reason is that King broke the terms of their contract by using the money to pay Kyle's ransom instead of for purchasing shares of Stackin' Hits.
-Kyle is unable to identify his kidnapper, but recalls hearing a distinctive hip-hop track while he was captive.
-King, listening to a playlist of demo tracks that Trey usually puts together for him to listen to, recognizes the song and realizes that the artist, Yung Felon, must be the kidnapper.
-The police dismiss this lead, so King and Paul, both armed, track down Yung Felon's address themselves.
-King meets his wife and infant son.
-She tells him that Felon is an ex-convict and aspiring rapper who idolizes King.
-Believing he wants to sign Felon to his label, Felon's wife directs King to his recording studio, where he confronts Felon.
-In an impromptu rap battle, Felon explains that he saw King as a father figure and resorted to the kidnapping plot after being ignored by him for years.
-A gunfight breaks out and Felon flees onto a nearby elevated subway train.
-King chases him to the platform and onto the train, finally catching Felon between cars and knocking him unconscious.
-Meanwhile, the detectives locate King's money at Yung Felon's apartment.
+King's actions have made him a hero to the public, and several Stackin' Hits songs are climbing the charts.
+But King's lenders of the $17.5 million say he must repay them in two weeks or they will begin seizing the collateral he used to secure the loan, as it was agreed that the money was to be used only for the buyout.
+King broke the contract by using the money to pay Kyle's ransom rather than to buy shares of Stackin' Hits.
+Kyle cannot identify his kidnapper, but recalls hearing a distinctive hip-hop track while he was captive.
+King, listening to a playlist of demo tracks that Trey has put together for him to listen to, recognizes the voice of a rapper, Yung Felon, as the caller's.
+The police do not consider this decisive, so King and Paul, both armed, track down Yung Felon's address themselves.
+There, King meets his wife, Rosa, and infant son, David.
+Rosa tells him that "Archie" (Yung Felon's real name) is an ex-convict and aspiring rapper who idolizes King.
+Believing he wants to sign Archie to his label, Rosa directs King to his recording studio, where he confronts Archie.
+In an impromptu rap battle, Archie says he saw King as a father figure and resorted to the kidnapping after being ignored by him for years.
+A gunfight breaks out and Archie flees to a nearby elevated subway train station.
+King chases him to the platform and onto the train, finally catching him between cars and knocking him unconscious.
+Meanwhile, the detectives find the ransom money at Archie's apartment.

 King offers Paul a chance to be part of the new label.
-Paul, who has injured his left eye in the gunfight with Felon, says that it's time for him and his son to do something new.
-Yung Felon, who has become the most-streamed musical artist in the world, takes a plea deal, accepting a 25-year prison sentence, in return for King meeting him face-to-face.
-When they meet, Felon tries to convince King to sign him, saying that they both will make a lot of money.
-King reveals that he has left Stackin' Hits Records to create a new, smaller label, and rejects Felon, who explodes in anger and disappointment.
+Paul, whose left eye was shot out in the gunfight with Archie, "respectfully" declines.
+Archie takes a plea deal, accepting a 25-year prison sentence in return for another face-to-face meeting with King.
+When they meet, Archie tries to convince King to sign him.
+He has become the world's most-streamed musical artist since the kidnapping and says he has already turned down many lucrative offers.
+King says he has left Stackin' Hits Records to create a new, smaller label, and rejects Archie, who explodes in anger and disappointment.

-Back at their penthouse home, King, Pam, and Trey audition Sula, a young singer-songwriter discovered by Trey.
-Her performance of her song "Highest 2 Lowest", wows the Kings, who offer to sign her to their new label.
+At their penthouse, King, Pam, and Trey audition Sula, a singer-songwriter Trey discovered.
+Her performance of her song "Highest 2 Lowest" wows the Kings, who offer to sign her to their new label.